On This Page

 - ATVs and other off-road vehicles are not permitted within the park.
 This includes vehicles registered under the ORV Act.

-All campsite and group site reservations must be made through Discover Camping.
+All campsite and group site reservations must be made through the BC Parks reservation system.
 When reservations are not available all campsites function as first-come, first-served.
 Reservations can now be booked up to four months in advance of the date you wish to camp or two days prior to arrival.

 Group Camping Reservations

 There are three group campsites available at this park.
 Check the Dates of Operation for reservable dates.
 Group campsite reservations are accepted at this park through the BC Parks reservation system.